Fitting out a shop unit? When do you need to make a Building Regulations application?

 Your work might also affect the performance of the building in a fire and the means of access or escape for occupants.

-Here is a simple check list – if you answer yes to any of these you will need to make an application
+Here's a simple checklist – if you answer yes to any of these you will need to make an application

 Undertaking the provision or extension of a controlled service or fitting